victorng40/tmmax/docs/source/faq.rst

 A3: Please open an issue on the TMMax GitHub repository:
    `TMMax Issues <https://github.com/bahremsd/tmmax/issues>`_

-**Q4: TMMax is running slowly.
-How can I improve performance?**
-A4: TMMax leverages JAX for GPU/TPU acceleration.
-Make sure you have a GPU configured, and use JAX with GPU support.
-Additionally, ensure you use vectorized operations and avoid Python loops where possible.

-**Q5: I encounter an error importing TMMax modules.
+**Q4: I encounter an error importing TMMax modules.
 What should I do?**
 A5: This usually occurs when dependencies are missing or your environment is misconfigured.
 Try reinstalling TMMax in a clean virtual environment:

    .. code-block:: bash